tschiemer/ocac/docs/occ_classes.md

 03p07 | OcaDBFS AlignmentLevel
 03p08 | OcaDB AlignementGain
 | |
-03e01 | SourceConnectorChanged -> OcaMediaSourceConnectorChangedEventData
+03e01 | SourceConnectorChanged -> OcaMediaSourceConnectorChangedEventData | YES [1]
-03e02 | SinkConnectorChanged -> OcaMediaSinkConnectorChangedEventData
+03e02 | SinkConnectorChanged -> OcaMediaSinkConnectorChangedEventData | YES [2]
-03e03 | ConnectorStatusChanged -> OcaMediaConnectorStatusChangedEventData
+03e03 | ConnectorStatusChanged -> OcaMediaConnectorStatusChangedEventData | YES

+[1] Required when a source is present.
+[2] Required when a sink is present.